 Fifty-three million people live with untreated tooth decay, labelling cavities as a silent epidemic.
 This issue disproportionately affects disadvantaged communities, and unfortunately, cavities become more difficult to repair the longer they are left untreated [1].
 Untreated tooth decay can lead to severe tooth pain and discomfort, and in some cases, tooth loss.
 Dental fillings remain the most common method of combating tooth decay, thus, it is essential that filling procedures are optimized.
-Current matrix bands, such as sectional and circumferential bands, fail to allow concurrent restoration of adjacent interproximal cavities.
-The team is tasked with designing a matrix band that can support the simultaneous filling of two adjacent teeth with interproximal cavities while maintaining proper tooth contact.
-A design has been proposed that utilizes two matrix bands attached at the interproximal region, each having half the thickness of a regular matrix band, to support the proper and flossable tooth contact.
-This design incorporates a metal piece coming out from the band that would aid in the placement and removal of the device while exerting inward force to maintain a tight contact with the tooth surface.
-The viability of the device will be determined by functionality tests that determine whether the design allows for the proper tooth contact that current matrix bands create.
-This functionality testing will reveal further accommodations the team will need to make to confirm the device is able to support two adjacent interproximal cavities undergoing repair, while maintaining a flossable tooth contact and reducing procedure time.
+Current matrix bands used in these procedures, such as sectional and circumferential bands, fail to allow concurrent restoration of adjacent interproximal cavities.
+The team was tasked with designing a matrix band that can support this simultaneous filling of two adjacent teeth while maintaining proper tooth contact.
+The final design mimics two adjacent sectional matrix bands, but is designed with half the thickness of a regular matrix band to support the proper, flossable tooth contact within the interproximal space.
+The device incorporates a holed tab for easy placement and removal as well as a space between each band side to allow the use of a wedge.
+Preliminary mechanical testing indicates that the 1008-1010 steel used to fabricate early prototypes provides similar structural support when compared to the stainless steel widely used in existing matrix bands.
+Improved fabrication methods, such as using a water jet, are necessary in order to develop a more precise model.
+Following this, qualitative testing can be conducted to determine whether the design is both effective and favorable for dentists to use in filling procedures.